About Bridle

 the Bridle manifest file that helps manage the repositories as one

-code base with the West Tool tool.
+code base with the West Tool.

 About the Bridle license